 Make friends with other gardeners.
 Experienced gardeners are an invaluable resource and are, as a whole, a very friendly bunch willing to share ideas, advice, and resources.

 Volunteer for a garden job or committee.
 By pitching in on a certain job or project, you’ll be supporting the garden as a whole and ensuring that the work is spread among many people.
 Many hands make light work!

 Educate yourself.
-Check out books from the library, ask fellow gardeners, and review the organic guidelines, 2014 soil test results from UMass, and tips for success.
+Check out books from the library, ask fellow gardeners, and review the organic guidelines.
 There’s always something new and fun to learn about gardening.

 Harvest produce on a regular basis.
 During harvest season, let the garden coordinator know if you plan to be out of town for more than a few days.
 Gardeners can harvest for you and donate the food to a local service.